 Matthew 2 corresponds to Exodus.
-In the Book of Exodus, there is miraculous birth of a prophetic figure who is pursued by a king wishing to kill the prophet.
+In the Book of Exodus, there is a miraculous birth of a prophetic figure who is pursued by a king wishing to kill the prophet.
 So too, in Matthew 2, Jesus the new prophet is miraculously born and then pursued by a king who wishes to kill him.
 In Exodus God brings His chosen people out of Egypt and leads them to the Promised Land.
-In Matthew 2, Jesus as God’s Chosen Son is lead out of Egypt to the Promised Land of Israel.
+In Matthew 2, Jesus as God’s Chosen Son is led out of Egypt to the Promised Land of Israel.

 Matthew 3 Is Like Leviticus

 The 3rd Book of Moses is Leviticus, which focuses on the priesthood ordinances necessary for salvation.
 In Matthew 3, Jesus fulfills the laws, rites, and ordinances of salvation by being baptized by John the Baptist.

 The Book of Numbers in the Old Testament details the Israelite nation wandering in the wilderness for 40 years, suffering from thirst and hunger, and experiencing all sorts of temptations.
 Matthew 4 is patterned on the Book of Numbers.
 In Matthew 4, Jesus wanders in the in the wilderness for 40 days, suffering thirst, hunger, and temptation.

 In the Book of Deuteronomy Moses ascends a mountain and delivers God’s Laws to the Israelite people before they enter into the Promised Land.
 Deuteronomy literally means “Second Law” or “the second time that the law was given to the people.”
 What happens in Matthew 5?
 Jesus as the new Moses ascends a mountain and delivers the “second” or “higher law” that we all must live in order to enter the Promised Land of God’s salvation.